Skip to Main Content

 What cameras can you use underwater?

-We operate professional underwater housings for cinema cameras including RED, ARRI, and Sony systems.
-We match camera and housing combinations to your resolution, frame rate, and image quality requirements.
+We run pro underwater housings for cinema cameras, including RED, ARRI, and Sony bodies.
+Our team matches each camera and housing pair to your resolution, frame rate, and image quality needs.

 Do you provide certified dive teams?